-two sanctuaries just discussed are the most significant sanctuary compounds in the area, several other rural sites speak to the cultic practices of those inhabiting the area.
-On the hill of Vigna Nova, west of asty of Croton, existed a smaller extramural sanctuary in proximity to the defensive wall constructed between the late 5th and early 4th century BCE.
-The sanctuary likely stood . location of the sanctuary suggests that involved the physical crossing of a threshold.
+The two sanctuaries just discussed are the most significant sanctuary compounds in the area, several other rural sites also speak to the cultic practices of those inhabiting the area.
+On the hill of Vigna Nova, west of asty of Croton, existed a smaller extramural sanctuary in proximity to the defensive wall constructed later between the late 5th and early 4th century BCE.
+The sanctuary likely stood in a very prominent location, one that was visible to all those nearing the urban area.
+The location of the sanctuary suggests that movement through the sanctuary involved a ritual associated with the physical crossing of a threshold.
 The earliest traces of building on the site date to the 6th century BCE, which include the remains of a small rectangular building.
 A cache of votive objects from the 5th century BCE was also found, featuring an astounding amount of bronze ware from a time of great prosperity in Croton.
 The site once again reinforces the theory that sanctuaries in the outlying territory of the Achaean colonies typically served as boundary markers, and the crossing of that threshold was ritually important for the sake of the preservation of the colony.

 Santa Anna, a site to the south of the city of Croton on the slope of a plateau, is home to a small rural sanctuary marking the location of several springs.
 The votive deposits at the site boast items similar to those found at the Heraion on the Sele River in Paestum, as well as at the sanctuaries at San Biagio and Pizzica in Metapontum.
-Edlund suggests that the similarities in style of votive material indicate extensive local production of such items.The site is also comparable to the rural sanctuaries spotting the territory of Metapontum in terms of function, as they all served as markers for natural resources for those inhabiting the territory outside of the city.
-A votive deposit was also found at Cotronei, south of the Neto River, where travelers had to ascend a mountain plateau to avoid a narrow river gorge, dating to the late 7thearly 6th centuries BCE.
+Edlund suggests that the similarities in style of votive material indicate extensive local production of such items.The site is also comparable to the rural sanctuaries spotting the territory of Metapontum in terms of function, as they all served as markers for natural resources essential for those inhabiting the territory outside of the city.
+A votive deposit was also found at Cotronei, south of the Neto River, where travelers had to ascend a mountain plateau to avoid a narrow river gorge, dating to the late 7th – early 6th centuries BCE.

 In conclusion, the Greek colony of Croton demonstrates that sanctuaries were a necessary source of protection for the outlying territory under the control of the city.
-Not only did they serve as boundary markers, they also integrated the populations of the area in a common place, especially during a time when the stability of Croton was tenuous at best.
+Not only did they serve as boundary markers, they also integrated the various populations of the area in a common place, especially during a time when the stability of Croton was tenuous at best.
 Despite the slow development of the city, the existence of sanctuaries from very early on is reflective of their importance in the control of the territory.